 Learning Arabic can open the door to fresh opportunities and intercultural understanding.
 Arabic is the official language in over 20 countries and has more than 300 million native speakers.
 The language is essential for understanding Islam, the world’s second-largest religion, as well as global history.
 And, many significant advancements in math, science, engineering, and philosophy originated in the Arabic-speaking world.

-According to the Bureau of Labor Statistics, jobs in translation are expected to grow at least 19% in the next eight years, and the demand for multilingual employees continues to increase annually.
+According to the Bureau of Labor Statistics, jobs in translation are expected to grow at least 20% from 2019-2029, and the demand for multilingual employees continues to increase annually.
 The U.S. Department of State considers Arabic to be a critical language, so much so that it sponsors immersive language learning in Amman, Jordan.

 Before diving into the best online Arabic classes, it’s important to know that not all Arabic is the same; its three common forms are Classical or Islamic, Modern Standard, and Dialectical.
 Classical Arabic is used in ancient literature and writing, Modern Standard Arabic is the formal language, and Dialectical Arabic is the informal or colloquial language.
 The most common dialects are Egyptian and Levantine, though dialects vary throughout Northern Africa and the Middle East.